(Twins; Triplets; Quadruplets; or More)

 Gestational diabetes is a disorder in which the body becomes less sensitive to insulin resulting in high blood sugar levels.
 Gestational diabetes treatment aims to return blood sugar levels to normal through diet, exercise, blood sugar level testing, and sometimes insulin shots.

 Preeclampsia is a condition occurring during pregnancy when a woman has high blood pressure and more than normal amounts of protein in her urine.
-Treatment may include drugs, rest, and early delivery of the baby.
+Treatment may include drugs, rest, and early delivery of the babies.

 Abnormal Fetal Position (Breech or Transverse)